dwyl/WebRTC-SFU-demo/README.md

 <img width="427" alt="Screenshot 2024-06-05 at 05 28 47" src="https://github.com/user-attachments/assets/6c141dc0-1438-4470-a647-4b11af130f01">

 We transform the input directly in the browser.
-Since it is mandatory to start with the "hello world" of computer vision, namely face detection, we will use two libraries:
+Since it is mandatory to start with the "hello world" of computer vision, namely face detection, we showcase two libraries:

 - the library <mark>[`face-api`](https://www.npmjs.com/package/@vladmandic/face-api?activeTab=readme)</mark>.
 - the library <mark>[`MediaPipe`](https://github.com/tensorflow/tfjs-models/tree/master/face-detection)</mark> from [Tensorflow.js](https://www.tensorflow.org/js/models).

+  The `mediaPipe` library gives excellent results.

 The transformed stream will be sent to the SFU server via WebRTC.